top of page

 Coating Identification

-When reproducing products with specific corrosion-resistance properties, it is important to determine the original coating type.
-Laboratory coating analysis can identify the material system, thickness, and application method so an equivalent protective finish can be specified for the replacement part.
+When reproducing products with specific corrosion-resistance requirements, it is important to determine the original coating properties.
+Coating analysis can identify the material system, thickness, and application method so an equivalent protective finish can be specified for the replacement part.

 Assembly Reproduction